Other / mixed grade configuration · Huntsville, AL

 How many students attend Rolling Hills Elementary School?

 Rolling Hills Elementary School has 483 students enrolled.
-It is a other school in Huntsville, AL.
+It is a public school in Huntsville, AL.

 What is the student-teacher ratio at Rolling Hills Elementary School?